jasonmauss/jasonmaussblog/_posts/2023-11-11-algo-series-1-bubble-sort.md

 };
 ```

 Now that our function is finished, we should be able to run it with the unit tests and observe the output we get from the console logging.
-I just ran the command `node bubblesort.js` from the VSCode terminal, but your terminal command might be different.
+On my machine, I ran the command `node bubblesort.js` from the VSCode terminal, but your terminal command might be different.
 The output from the unit tests shown above should result in something that looks like this:

 ```json
 [ 1, 2, 3, 4, 5, 6 ]